 NIH prior approval is required if a recipient wishes to rebudget more than 25 percent of the total approved budget for a budget period into A&R costs.
 NIH prior approval also is required for lesser rebudgeting into A &R costs if the rebudgeting would result in a change in scope.
-If rebudgeting results in an A&R project exceeding \$500,000, NIH always will consider the rebudgeting to be a change in scope.
-(See the Construction Grants chapter in IIB for documentation requirements for A&R projects exceeding \$500,000).
+If rebudgeting results in the addition of a Major A&R project, NIH will consider the rebudgeting to be a change in scope.
+(See the Construction Grants chapter in IIB for documentation requirements for Major A&R projects).